Witchybun/ArchipelagoMadou/worlds/lunacid/docs/setup_en.md

 ## Installation

-- Download and unpackage the BepInEx version for x64 into your Lunacid installation folder.
-If you don't know where it is, in Steam you can right click and Manage -> Browse Local Files will get you there.
+- Download and unpack the BepInEx version for x64 into your Lunacid installation folder.
+If you don't know where it is, in Steam you can right-click and Manage -> Browse Local Files will get you there.
 - **LINUX ONLY**: Right click Lunacid in Steam, go to Properties, and in Launch Options put `WINEDLLOVERRIDES="winhttp.dll=n,b" %command%`.
 - Launch the game at least once, close.
 - In BepInEx/plugins, take the folder in the mod zip named "LunacidAP" and place it here.